facebook

 • Store unused plates in dry, protected areas

-Preventive maintenance protects structural integrity and maximizes long-term value.
+Preventive maintenance protects structural integrity and maximises long-term value.
+For more detail, see our guide on how long steel lasts.

 Final Thoughts